brianjwoo/DonorsChoose/README.md

 The purpose of this project is to gain insight that would hopefully allow future teachers to structure their proposal in a manner that would help them get funded.
 Future exploration of the data will allow us to better understand the general audience of the site, the donors, whose generosity makes these projects possible.

-TO DO:
-Explore churn rate of users that donate and try to determine users the probability that a given user will return.
-Provide recommended projects based on their projects they have previously donated to.
-Either from a specific causes they prefer to donate to, or whether they prefer to donate to a specific school.